Developer Guide

 - points to a

-object which represents the parent of the currentCommit
+Commitobject which represents the parent of the currentCommitobject

 - saves information regarding the changes to Academy Directory data: